EchNet/snatch-and-grab/README.md

 Creates a list of all target URIs on the site and writes it to the specified output file (default=data/crawler.out), one entry per line.

-### Indexer ###
+### Scraper ###

-  node indexer --env=dev --dest=url --site=lang\_wikipedia
+  node scraper --env=dev --in=inputFile --out=outputFile --site=lang\_wikipedia

 ## V1 TODO ##

-Crawler
+Operations

-- Set up periodic maintenance of crawl machine: log export, git pull
+- Implement a git pull strategy?
+- Save AMIs
+- Save HTTP access logs
-- Save AMI of crawl machine
+- What level of monitoring/alerting is necessary?

-Indexer

-- Add categorization: city, monument, radio station, incident
-- Drive scraper by URI list downloaded from S3
-- Make MongoDB database output optional - write to file instead
-- Condense the scraper and the indexer phases into one, bulking scrapes as well as index upserts.
-- Create indexer AMI
+Web Site
+- Choose a website hosting service
-- Run indexer on a schedule.
+- Register a better domain name!
+- Implement an asset deployment scheme - proxy assets from S3?
+- Deploy HTTPS

+Non-english Wikipedias
 - Add indexer support for additional languages
-- Indexer updates system configuration with the new index on completion.

-Query

-- Query pulls index mappings from dynamic system state
 - Add query support for additional languages

+Indexing
+- Add the indexing phase to the scraper script.
+- Upsert index, don't destroy and recreate.

+Categorization
+- Add categorization: city, monument, radio station, incident
+- Drop some categories from the index.
 - Filter query by category (point of interest, region, other)

-Server
-- Serve assets directly through nginx
-- Set up periodic maintenance of server machine: log export
-- Deploy HTTPS

 Client
 - Google Map integration
-- UI supports a language setting.
+- UI supports a which-wikipedia setting.
 - Add enablement instructions.
 - Test on IE
 - UI beautification

-Operations
-- System monitoring
-- Log aggregation

 ## V2 ##